 The Georgia Tech College of Engineering continues to be recognized as an elite engineering school and one of the top public institutions in the nation.
-The undergraduate engineering program at the College ranked 4th in the 2018 America's Best Colleges edition of U.S. News & World Report (published in September 2017).
-All of the programs offered by the College, the nation’s largest and most diverse engineering college, placed among the top six of their respective areas for the fifth consecutive year.
+The undergraduate engineering program at the College ranked 4th in the 2019 America's Best Colleges edition of U.S. News & World Report (published in September 2018).
+All of the programs offered by the College, the nation’s largest and most diverse engineering college, placed among the top five of their respective areas.

 |Industrial and Systems Engineering||1st|

-For the sixth consecutive year all of Georgia Tech’s engineering graduate programs ranked in the top ten in the nation in their respective specialties, powering the College of Engineering to a third-place ranking among public engineering institutions (seventh overall) in the latest U.S. News & World Report graduate rankings of national universities granting doctoral degrees.
+For the seventh consecutive year all of Georgia Tech’s engineering graduate programs ranked in the top ten in the nation in their respective specialties, powering the College of Engineering to a fourth-place ranking among public engineering institutions (eighth overall) in the latest U.S. News & World Report graduate rankings of national universities granting doctoral degrees.